 The enormous quantity of internal space in the Copper Spur HV UL2 contributes to its ability to be lived in.
 In addition, the vertical shape of the sidewalls and the top crossbar that pushes them out offer additional headroom for two individuals to sit within.
 It also has enough headroom to sit up within, allowing you to change your clothing or do anything else you need to do.

-Additionally, the shelter has sufficient floor space to accommodate two normal sized sleeping mats placed next to each other with an inch or two of space left over.
+Additionally, the shelter has sufficient floor space to accommodate two normal sized sleeping pads placed next to each other with an inch or two of space left over.
 To save weight, Big Agnes begins with the head end width, which is 52 inches, and then gradually tapers down to the foot end, which is 42 inches.
 Though this is a standard feature on hiking tents, it limits the position that you may sleep in.

 In addition to the two big doors, the Copper Spur features two enormous doors that make the shelter more livable.
 Separate entrances avoid having to clamber over someone in the middle of the night when nature calls.